Madic-/Sway-DE/README.md

 * Add entries to /root/.bashrc and ~/.bashrc

-The GTK Theme and Icons need to be manually downloaded
+The GTK Theme and Icons need to be downloaded manually.